-Peer Training Programs
+Peer Training & Continuing Education

 Our 40-hour job training program is an Oregon Health Authority (OHA) approved PSS training for Adults in Mental Health.
 NAMI Multnomah developed our peer training curriculum in collaboration with Cascadia Health and other peer collaborators.
 Peers who complete the training can apply to become OHA Traditional Health Workers (THW) as Peer Support Specialists for Adult Mental Health.
 Find the OHA’s Traditional Health Worker FAQs here.

-Training Requirements for NAMI Multnomah’s PSST:
+Training Requirements for NAMI Multnomah’s PSS Training:

 • Identify as a peer (a self-identified person currently or formerly receiving mental health services).